 Fees - In some countries, card companies may charge an extra fee for cross-border transactions.
 Some countries may change the currency to USD even though we charge in local currency.

-Plan changes - If you or someone in your household upgraded your Netflix plan, your bill will reflect the upgraded plan price.
+Plan changes - If you or someone in your household upgraded your Netflix plan, your bill will reflect the higher plan price.

 If your billing date is scheduled for a day that does not occur in a given month (such as the 31st), you'll be billed on the last day of that month instead.

-If you recently changed your billing date and within the same month there is a price change or you upgrade your plan, you could be charged earlier than expected.
+If you recently changed your billing date and within the same month there is a price change or you change to a higher-priced plan, you could be charged earlier than expected.

 Netflix members are charged once a month on the date they signed up.